 For most people, it’s the 750 miles of coastline paradise, with ancient volcanoes, rainforest adventures, glorious white sand beaches, or world-class surfing Others might think of its unmistakable culture and generous Aloha spirit.
 However, for others, Hawaii’s food grabs them during their vacation.

 Hawaii is often described as a destination where East meets West, and its culinary culture reflects this unique mixture.
 From their popular Poke Bowls to the local favorite Plate Lunch or Shave Ice, you’ll crave Hawaii’s food once your vacation is over and you’ve returned home.

-If you had a fresh fruit plate, pancakes with lilikoi syrup, or spent a happy hour with a lilikoi martini, then you know exactly what I’m talking about.
+If you had a fresh fruit plate, pancakes with lilikoi syrup, or spent a happy hour with a lilikoi mai tai, then you know exactly what I’m talking about.
 This locally grown food is just one example of how Hawaii imported an item from the West and made it distinctly their own.

 But First, What Is Lilikoi Fruit?